 Another research project examines the air conditions of education–such as the technologies and ideologies of air conditioning–and how these inform and express educational theories and architectures.

 His research–and activism–is guided by historical materialism and extensively informed by post-structuralism, Marxism, and continental philosophy.
 He has published articles in peer-reviewed journals such as Studies in Philosophy and Education, Educational Philosophy and Theory, Critical Studies in Education, Policy Futures in Education, and borderlands e-journal.
 He is co-chair of the Education Department at the Hampton Institute.
-His first book (co-authored with Curry Malott), titled Marx, capital, and education: Toward a critical pedagogy of becoming is forthcoming through Peter Lang.
+His first book (co-authored with Curry Malott), titled Marx, capital, and education: Toward a critical pedagogy of becoming has just been published through Peter Lang.
 He is also a regular commentator on PressTV.